 - Youth complete a brief survey and share their hand-written reflections on their learnings from the presentation.
 Our Classroom Presenter follows up with teachers and all student feedback is submitted to them, but remains anonymous to allow for genuine reflections.
 Teachers also complete a Program Score Card, which provides an opportunity for feedback and evaluation.

-- Students are encouraged to take the Stigma-Free Test after their school day is complete and they have had the rest of the day to ponder on their learnings.
-This allows youth to make a comparison from date of completion to visiting the test at a later date and discern whether their views about stigma have changed.
+- Students are encouraged to take the Stigma-Free Tool after their school day is complete and they have had the rest of the day to ponder on their learnings.
+This allows youth to make a comparison from date of completion to visiting the Tool at a later date and discern whether their views about stigma have changed.

 - Students are given a ’10 Tips for Mental Health Management’ hand-out to ensure they reflect on ways to stay mentally well.